yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

  ## Understanding the sample code

  <a href="./providers.tf" target="_blank">providers.tf</a>:
-  - Defines the Terraform providers used to automated the deployment and configuration of resources
+  - Defines the Terraform providers used to automate the deployment and configuration of resources
     - azurerm
     - kubernetes
     - helm